Table of Contents

 From launch emails to posters, campaigns, town hall meetings, intranet popups, there are several ways in which you can build excitement around the launch.

 HR should initiate the first communication a few weeks before the actual launch; this gives employees time to understand the program, its value, the rewards on offer, and how it will improve their overall career development.

-- 📰 Press release: Kick-off the communication with a press release introducing the program, outlining its objectives, and setting the stage for the launch.
+- 📰 Press release: Kick-off the communication with a robust press release strategy introducing the program, outlining its objectives, and setting the stage for the launch.

 - 📧 Emails: A single announcement email is not enough!
-A drip campaign with pre-launch teasers, launch announcements, and post-launch follow-ups will maximize the program's impact.
+An email drip campaign with pre-launch teasers, launch announcements, and post-launch follow-ups will maximize the program's impact.